(Q) Why Should I Choose Master Building Inspectors?

-(A) The price of the inspection is determined by the size and age of the house and any other buildings.
-The price of any other additional testing that you want to be performed at the time of the inspection will be added to the price of the inspection.
+(A) The price of the inspection is determine by the size and age of the house and any other buildings.
+The price of any other additional testing that you want at the time of the inspection will be added to the price of the inspection.
 Call us for a quote.
 (If you’re a home buyer, it will be helpful to have a copy of the listings available when you call.)

 (Q) Why Do Some Of Your Competitors Cost Less?

 (A) All home inspectors are not equal.
 You only have one chance to get a good home inspection.
 You don’t want cheap — you want the best home inspection possible!
 Saving a few bucks by using a bargain-priced home inspector could cost you thousands of dollars in repair costs in the long run.